 Outdoor Education Coordinator:

-Environmental Education Specialist/”Queen of Mill Mountain”
+Environmental Education Supervisor/”Queen of Mill Mountain”

 Christine has been working in the field of Environmental Education for 12 years and holds a Bachelors of Science degree in Wildlife Science from Virginia Tech.
 Originally from just outside of Philadelphia, Pennsylvania, Christine was exposed to the great outdoors by her dad through regular hiking and camping trips in the Pocono Mountains.
 It was Virginia Tech’s reputation for having the best Wildlife Science program on the East Coast that brought Christine to Virginia, and it was the beautiful outdoor world of Roanoke that brought her back after graduation.